liloman/asyncBash/README.md

 ```
 Pretty trivial:
 1.C-gs to "transfer" the line to bash (start)
-2.C-gb3 execute our bash function (we'll call it give_command_hint) when we'll process the current command line
+2.C-gb3 execute our bash function (we'll call it show_command_hints) when we'll process the current command line
 3.C-ge to transfer back the modified command line (end)
 4.Return to the last position of our command line in insert mode

 ##Bind Alt-h with the bash function

-Above we have typed that C-gb3 will call our bash function (give_command_hint).
+Above we have typed that C-gb3 will call our bash function (show_command_hints).
 So we need to make that association.

 All the user stuff will be added to my_fun.sh, search for BINDS and add: